What they are, why they happen and how they go wrong....

 Workers Compensation Audits:

 The audit of a workers compensation policy is a simple concept.
 The premium for a workers comp policy is calculated by taking the rate for a specific job classification code and multiplying that rate by the exposure base.
 The exposure base for this type of insurance policy is called remuneration and includes a variety of items with only one being payroll.
 In simple terms, remuneration equates to payroll, even though other items may also be included.
-We find many times it's the "other items" that create workers comp audit problems.
+We find many times it's the "other items" that create audit problems.
 The audit, an examination of the records or books of a company, is a required process that comes after a policy ends.
 This is when the final cost of the policy is determined.

 Workers Compensation Deposit Premium, Auditable Policies and Why Audits Occur: